Index of UX guidelines for Windows Store apps

 Capabilities identify the device features your app uses.

-- Search: Let your users search through your app's content quickly from anywhere in the system.
+- Global search: Let your users search through your app's content and the web quickly from anywhere in the system by implementing the search contract.
+For in-app search, use a Search box control.
 See Guidelines for search.

 - Share and data exchange: Let your users share your app's content with other people they care about, receive shared content from other apps, and display it to your users.
 See Guidelines for sharing content, Guidelines for clipboard commands, and Guidelines for creating custom data formats.